easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_SETUP_GUIDE.md

 ### Revoke (Delete) a Token
 ```
-If you want to stop Q-IDE from using Copilot:
+If you want to stop Top Dog from using Copilot:
 1. Go to https://github.com/settings/tokens
-2. Find "Q-IDE Copilot API"
+2. Find "Top Dog Copilot API"
 3. Click "Delete"
 4. Confirm
-Result: Q-IDE will no longer work with Copilot
+Result: Top Dog will no longer work with Copilot
 ```

 ### Rotate (Change) a Token